mikeplis/mplis.github.io/_drafts/dynasty-retrospective-rdfl-rebuild.md

 [2014 Rookie Draft](http://football26.myfantasyleague.com/2014/options?L=17492&O=17&DISPLAY=DIVISION02&POSITION=*&FRANCHISE=0000)
 ---

 Those trades comprised most of my activity leading up to the 2014 rookie draft, which in this league is held in mid-August.
-Since I had very little talent on my roster, I was content take who fell to me.
+Since I had very little talent on my roster, I was content to take who fell to me.

 **2.05 - Donte Moncrief**